fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 This example app is a dockerized version of [this React front-end](https://github.com/gothinkster/realworld).
 It's simply a static website driven by data from an API hosted by someone else.

 Hope that helped.
 Don't hesitate to reach out if you need help.
+Happy hacking.